course-details-portlet

 Learning outcome

-The student will gain knowledge and understanding of what biodiversity is and how to estimate species richness, the dominant problems for biodiversity and ecosystems, the definition of ecosystem services, the differences, strenghts and weaknesses of different impact assessment methodologies and of a variety of LCIA impact categories (such as land use, water use and plastic impacts), including the background of the methodological development, the importance of spatial differentiation and uncertainties.
+The student will gain knowledge and understanding of what biodiversity is and how to estimate species richness, the dominant problems for biodiversity and ecosystems, the definition of ecosystem services, assumptions and modeling steps of different impact assessment methodologies and of a variety of LCIA impact categories (such as land use, water use and plastic impacts).
+The students will gain knowledge how to develop a Species Sensitivity distribution (SSD), Species Area Relationship (SAR) and Species Discharge Relationship (SDR).

-At the end of the term, students should have gained a thorough overview of the major environmental stressors that are affecting ecosystems and biodiversity, be familiar with the principles for the development of life cycle impact assessment methodologies for ecosystems with all their strengths and weaknesses, have the ability to set up and solve multimedia mass balance models (steady-state), have the ability to critically interpret outcomes of LCAs, as well as perform simple LCA assessments.
-In addition students have gained knowledge about what assumptions and data choices are happening during model development and their implication the final impact model, know about the background and execution of other assessment approaches (such as risk assessment), are able to judge the limits of different tools such as LCA, risk assessment and footprinting and are able to judge the application possibilities of the above-mentioned tools.
-The main focus will be on impacts on ecosystems and species richness, but important impact categories for human health will be included as well.
+At the end of the term, students should have gained a thorough overview of the major environmental stressors that are affecting biodiversity, be familiar with the principles for the development of life cycle impact assessment methodologies for ecosystems with all their strengths and weaknesses, have the ability to set up and solve multimedia mass balance models (steady-state), have the ability to critically interpret outcomes of LCAs, as well as perform simple LCA assessments.
+In addition, students have gained knowledge about what assumptions and data choices are happening during model development and their implication for the final impact model, know about the background and execution of other assessment approaches (such as risk assessment), are able to judge the limits of different tools such as LCA, risk assessment and footprinting and are able to judge the application possibilities of the above-mentioned tools.
+The main focus will be on impacts on ecosystems and species richness.

 Learning methods and activities